tanaes/whopping_Voron_mods/pcb_klicky/README.md

 ### Tweak auto-Z offsets

 You will probably need to adjust your auto-Z offsets, if you have it set up.
 0

+## Feedback

+If you read that far, you are maybe interessed in making PCB_klicky even better and i would be very grateful if you could fill out a feedback survey so I can improve the kit in the future!